jmayank23/sentence-transformers-mtl/src/task3/task3-readme.md

 - **Advantage**:
   - Relatively lower compute requirement
   - Preserves all pretrained capabilities (no catastrophic forgetting).
-- **Disadvantage**: The model may not adapt to new tasks/domains, so performance on these new tasks may be suboptimal.
+- **Disadvantage**: The model may not adapt to new tasks/domains, so performance on new tasks may be suboptimal.

 ### 2. Freezing Only the Transformer Backbone
 - **Use Case**: Adapt a general-purpose model to new tasks with limited data (e.g., sentiment analysis on product reviews).